naibarn/SmartSpec/.smartspec-docs/workflows/portfolio_planner.md

 ### Foundational Gaps

 If core capabilities (auth, authorization, audit, rate limiting, observability) are missing or weakly defined, the planner will highlight this as a scaling risk.

+### Registry Gap Lens (v5.6)

+In multi-repo platforms:

+- Names present only in supplemental registries are likely owned elsewhere.
+- The planner should treat them as **reuse** candidates until governance clarifies ownership.

 ---